 Some conditions and illnesses while not considered terminal or critical, can still produce a partial payout of your policy.
 Often non-life-threatening cancers fall into this category.
 If your policy contains this feature, the specified illnesses will be made clear to you before your coverage begins.
 This clause allows you to receive some money (typically between 10-25 per cent of your coverage amount and is subject to dollar value limits) during your recovery, without voiding your policy.
 With this clause you can maintain your protection should you contract a terminal condition down the road.

-How much critical illness insurance coverage should I get?
+How much critical illness insurance cover do I need?

 Is it hard to qualify for critical illness insurance?
-Can I be denied coverage?
+Can I be refused critical illness coverage?

 Critical illness insurance is potentially harder to qualify for than life insurance, but the average person should have their application accepted depending on their history.

-You can be denied coverage.
+You can be refused or denied critical illness coverage by the life insurance company you applied to.
 You and your family’s medical history will factor heavily into the underwriting process and if you have already been diagnosed with a critical illness, or have pre-existing conditions your likelihood of being insured or availability of coverage options may be reduced.
 This is why it’s important to apply at an early age, while you’ve got a clean bill of health.
 And lastly …

 Because critical illness insurance pays a living benefit, getting coverage is even more of a personal decision than life insurance.
 Its intent is to help you financially during what will likely be the most difficult period of your life.
 If you’re concerned about your finances while healthy, you probably will be even more so while sick.
 Buying critical illness insurance can give you the peace of mind to know, if you’re facing a critical diagnosis, you’ll be able to focus completely on recovery.